Longford county football team: History

 Denis Connerton was appointed manager in 2001 and managed the team until 2004 when he was replaced by Luke Dempsey.

 Glenn Ryan replaced Luke Dempsey as manager and managed the team from 2009.
 In Ryan's first year in charge Longford were knocked out in the first round of the Leinster Senior Football Championship by Wicklow.
 They then went into the Qualifiers where they beat Leitrim 0–13 to 0–10 before they ran Kerry close in Round 2 going down 1–12 to 0–11.

 Ryan's second year in charge once again seen his side go out in the first round in Leinster losing out to Louth, they once again entered the Qualifiers, in round 1 they pulled off the shock of the championship when they beat Mayo 1–12 to 0–14, in Round 2 Down proved too good and ran out 1–14 to 1–10 winners.

 2011 started out well for Ryan and Longford when they beat Roscommon by 2–11 to 1–08 to take the National League Div 4 title.

 In 2012, Longford again had a good start to the year this time by winning the Div 3 National League title with a win over Wexford giving Ryan and Longford back-to-back titles.

 In August 2013, Ryan vacated the Longford senior management role.

 In 2010, 2011 and 2012, Damien Sheridan won the All-Ireland Kick Fada Championship.

 In October 2013, Jack Sheedy was confirmed as the team's new manager.
 The footballers had mixed fortunes in 2014.
 The Leinster SFC campaign finally yielded a win over Offaly for new manager Jack Sheedy on a scoreline of 0-19 to 0-15, but a 1-13 to 1-15 defeat to Wexford followed in the quarter-final, in the sunshine of Pearse Park.
 The All-Ireland SFC qualifier draw paired Longford with Derry, a high-scoring game which Longford won by two points.
 However, in the next round, Tipperary inflicted a 17-point defeat on Longford to end the county's 2014 championship campaign.

 Denis Connerton replaced Sheedy as manager in 2015; it was Connerton's second spell in charge having previously managed the team during the 2002 and 2004 seasons.

 Former player Padraic Davis took over as manager in 2018.
 Davis was given a two-year extension in 2020 until the end of 2022.
 But he quit at the end of the 2021 season after losing to Meath by 22 points, referring to his family, his property market job and the difficulties of managing at that level.

 Laois native Billy O'Loughlin was appointed Longford manager in November 2021.
 He resigned at the end of the 2022 season, citing work commitments.
-Paddy Christie replaced him.
+Paddy Christie won back-to-back O'Byrne Cup titles before stepping down as manager in 2024.
+Mayo's 2016 All-Ireland Under-21 Football Championship-winning manager Mike Solan replaced him, arriving from Sligo GAA club Tourlestrane.